Adajli/econformulas-/README.md

 # econformulas
-This is a python project for basic economic calculations including opportunity cost, comparative advantage, and...
+This is a python project for basic economic calculations including opportunity cost, comparative advantage, and budget line basics.
 This project provides easy-to-use classes to explore college level economic concepts programmatically.The package will gather all the tools and methods into a single library making it easier to quickly compute standard economic quantities.
 ## Functionality
 The package can be used by professors to generate examples and demonstrations to be used during lectures.
 Students studying principle economics courses may also use the package to check their understanding and improve their efficiency in tests.